DigitalEngineeringIBR/database_proevenverzameling/README.md

 ```
 ## Usage
 1. Select your points on **BIS_GRAF_LOC_AANDUIDINGEN**
-2. Click run *qgis_frontend.py* inside the QGIS Python shell and you are good to go!
+2. Run *qgis_frontend.py* inside the QGIS Python shell and you are good to go!